ShawnPence/ShawnPence/README.md

  software in environments ranging from large enterprises to small businesses, but my employers have all been closed-source, so my professional experience is not reflected in my GitHub contributions chart.

-Most recently, I have been a C# / T-SQL developer creating and supporting WinForms and ASP.NET applications and the SQL databases used by those applications, automating business processes, and creating and maintaining SQL Server Reporting Services (SSRS) reports.
+Most recently, I have been a C# / T-SQL developer creating and supporting WinForms, ASP.NET, and .NET console applications and the SQL databases used by those applications, automating business processes, and creating and maintaining SQL Server Reporting Services (SSRS) reports.

+I have previously worked as a systems administrator maintaining AD, Exchange, Hyper-V cluster servers, SAN, and various network equipment, and have worked with PowerShell and VBScript to automate my former sysadmin responsibilities.
+My love of automating away my routine tasks lead me to full-time developer roles.

 ### 📚 Current learning goals